bessey/solid_cache/scratch.md

 1. Another cache reader is marking it as `visited`, meaning we have nothing to do
 2. An eviction cycle is passing over this entry, which means it is unlikely to be considered for eviction again for some time, reducing the impact of us failing to mark it as `visited`

-## Ideas

-Only one row in the entries table can be `eviction_pointer = true`, so this state should probably be stored as a foreign key, rather than a boolean on all rows which needs to be indexed despite us only ever caring about one row (at least for MySQL without partial indexes).

-I suppose we could store this pointer in the cache entries table itself, and special case it to never be expired.